-This First Steps serves as a starting point to begin your thinking about the use of media for the purpose of enhancing student learning for all learners.
-This page contains three sections of content that is designed to take no more than 60 minutes to complete:
+This First Steps serves as a starting point for your thinking about the use of media for the purpose of enhancing learning for all learners.
+This page contains four sections:

-- a template document for you to set a personal goal, capture notes of ideas generated, and reflect on your learning.
+- An optional template to use to set a personal goal, capture notes of ideas generated, and reflect on your learning.
 Goal setting, taking notes, and reflection are important parts of the design for this course.
-We hope you will use it as you go through these materials and activities.
-(Part 1: 10-15 minutes)
+We hope you will use it as you go through these materials and activities (located on the right-hand side)

-Multimedia definition: "a term used to represent combination of visual and audio materials gathered from various resources and then added into one single combination.
+Multimedia is a term used to represent combination of visual and audio materials gathered from various resources and then added into one single combination.
 A multimedia product can be sets of texts, graphic arts, sounds, animations and videos.
-Precisely, term multimedia is used to refer visual and audio materials into a single common presentation which can be played in a computer including CD ROM or digital video, internet or web technology, streaming audio or video and data projection system etc." (source: http://www.indiaeducation.net/animation/what-is-animation.html)
+The term multimedia is used to refer to visual and audio materials combined into a single common presentation which can be 'run' on a computer, on the internet using web technology, streaming audio or video and data projection system etc." (source: http://www.indiaeducation.net/animation/what-is-animation.html)

 - 2-D Traditional - draw a series (one or more) images that can be sequenced (by flipping through the pad of paper manually) or created digitally and animated through the use of a computer application.